EARLIER WARS

 1 Nov 44:

-USA ANC 21LT Aleda Lutz from Freeland, MI is one of the most celebrated war heroes of World War II.
-As an Army Flight Nurse, she flew 196 missions in an air ambulance, losing her own life in an evacuation effort over Lyon, Italy.
+USA ANC 1LT Aleda E. Lutz, 29, from Freeland, MI is one of the most celebrated war heroes of World War II.
+As an Army Flight Nurse, she flew 196 missions evacuating over 3500 patients.
+Aleda logged more flight hours than any other nurse at that time and had earned six battle stars before her death.
+Assigned to the 802nd Medical Air Evacuation Squadron, she was in a C47 air ambulance, losing her own life in an evacuation effort over Lyon, Italy.
 Her flight crashed into a mountain near Marseilles in bad weather.
-Supposedly she was the first US military woman to die in a combat zone during World War II.
-A hospital ship was named for her.
-Pat Jernigan has provided this info.
+Supposedly she was the first US military woman to die in a combat zone during World War II but as you can see there were others who died before she did.
+Posthumously she received the Distinguished Flying Cross becoming the first woman to do so.
+A hospital ship was named for her as was a C47 plane and in 1990 a Veteran's Medical facility in Saginaw, MI.
+Pat Jernigan has provided some of this info.

 22 Oct 44: